-16.2 Google Tag Manager is used on the basis of Art.
+17.2 Google Tag Manager is used on the basis of Art.
 6 para.
 1 lit. f) GDPR.
 The website operator has a legitimate interest in the quick and uncomplicated integration and administration of various tools on this website.
 If a corresponding consent has been requested, the processing takes place exclusively on the basis of Art.
 6 para.
-1 lit. a) GDPR; the consent can be revoked at any time.
+1 lit. a) GDPR and § 25 (1) TTDSG; the consent can be revoked at any time.

-17.1 If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
+18.1 If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
 Further data is not collected or is only collected on a voluntary basis.
-We use this data exclusively for sending the requested information and do not pass it on to third parties.
+For the handling of the newsletter, we use newsletter service providers, which are described below.

 For more information, see the CleverReach data protection policy at: https://www.cleverreach.com/de/datenschutz/.